manoagaming/manoagaming.github.io/index.md

 ```

-### JSDoc

-BowFolios supports documentation generation with [JSDoc](http://usejsdoc.org/).
-The package.json file defines a script called jsdoc that runs JSDoc over the source files and outputs html to the ../../bowfolio.github.io/jsdoc directory.
-When committed, the index.html file providing an overview of all the documentation generate at that point in time is available at [http://bowfolios.github.io/jsdocs](https://bowfolios.github.io/jsdocs/).

 # Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
+The development process for Manoa Gaming conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f17/modules/project-management/) practices.
 In a nutshell, development consists of a sequence of Milestones.
 Milestones consist of issues corresponding to 2-3 day tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

 The following sections document the development history of BowFolios.